Happy Monday, everyone!

 They’ve got a lot of great content, but Em’s most recent post on being organized and productive when all you want to do is sit around and binge watch Netflix is particularly timely for me now that I have a short-lived subscription to HBO NOW for Game-of-Thrones-watching purposes.

 Cindy, the writer at Smart Family money, is such a cool person.
 We come from different backgrounds, but as we were talking we realized that the people we’re trying to reach with our writing are the same: women who want to make the best financial decisions possible.

 There’s a strong emphasis on family money management, and a lot of it is genius.
 Like how she figured out how to get free baby-sitting WITHOUT calling in Grandma.

 Other Awesome People

-Not everyone in our group is a blogger; Emily Yost is an SEO specialist and PR professional who does work in the financial services area, and Richard at Sawyer PF is a financial coach.
-They’re both awesome and add a lot to our group.
+Not everyone in our group is a blogger; Emily Yost is an SEO specialist and PR professional who does work in the financial services area.

 I already found out about one other PF blogger in the area since we met up this weekend.
 If you know of anyone else in Western Pennsylvania, Eastern Ohio or West Virginia, leave a link to their blog in the comments!